fkapitalism/HExBot/README.md

 4. Load the uncompressed directory

 ## Changelog
+* v0.1.31 - Settings area created and [MentalMushrooms suggestions](https://github.com/fkapitalism/HExBot/issues/2) implemented.
+    * Checkbox to switch the behavior of poping up bot after instructions;
+    * Webcrawler now adds automatically checked ips on "Ignore these ips" fields.
 * v0.1.30 - Original bot deployed with chat removed for performance reasons.
 * v0.1.26 - Delete software mission sequence implemented.
 * v0.1.25.2 - Fixing last update issue.
 If skip hide upload logs option (webcrawler checkbox) was active and the installing failed then the upload logs would not be clear.
 * v0.1.25.1 - Just some adjustments
-* v0.1.25 - Added two checkboxes relating to the webcrawler and its uploads
+* v0.1.25 - Added two checkboxes relating to the webcrawler and its uploads.
     * A checkbox to skip the log hide after upload (Straight to install after checking that it was uploaded successfully)
     * A checkbox to skip hiding the uploaded software (As well as the log hide since there is nothing to hide) after a successful install
 * v0.1.24.1 - Buttons that desappear problem repaired